Vinnytsia: Parks and squares

 There are numerous monuments (soldiers in Afghanistan, Sich Riflemen, killed police officers, victims of NKVD's purge), and the Alley of outstanding countrymen are objects of leisure and recreation: a summer theater, a stadium, an ice club, a city planetarium, a fountain, a chess club, Mini-Vinnytsia open air museum, numerous attractions and gaming machines.

-For more than 70 years of its history, the Central Park has always been a place of celebrations and recreation for the residents and for holding local/municipal events and holidays.
-It became a fine tradition to hold folk festivals and all major holidays in the Park, in particular on the City Day, Europe Day, Independence Day, and more.
+For more than 70 years, the Central Park has been a place of celebration and recreation for the residents, and holds local and municipal events such as holiday celebrations.
+It has become tradition to hold folk festivals and all major holidays in the Park, in particular on the City Day, Europe Day, and Independence Day.